virajkhanna/SecretSend/README.md

   4. Read the secret, then make your own secret reply!

 SecretSend is powered by Military grade encryption (AES-256), rest assured, your secret will remain safe (unless you share the password)!

+AI Usage: I used GitHub Copilot assitively in Visual Studio Code for suggestions and slight bug fixes, and DALL-E for an AI-Generated background image, but I am the code's original author.